Jews in American cinema: Modern film industry

 With the burgeoning civil rights movement in the United States, by the late 1950s, more notable Jewish characters began to appear.
 Some of those included the Morgensterns in Marjorie Morningstar, the heroine of the eponoymous The Diary of Anne Frank, and the main protagonists of two biblical epics: Moses in The Ten Commandments and Judah Ben-Hur in Ben-Hur.

 During the 1960s, strong Jewish roles continued, like Rosalind Russell's role in 1961's A Majority of One, and Barbra Streisand's portrayal of Fanny Brice in 1968's Funny Girl.
 Not only were there strong Jewish characters, but Jewish culture began to be found in non-Jewish characters, such as Yiddish being used by Native Americans in Cat Ballou, and by a black cabbie, portrayed by Godfrey Cambridge in Bye Bye Braverman.

 By the 1970s, Jews proliferated in the entertainment industry.
 In 1979 Time Magazine estimated that about 80 percent of all comedians in the United States were Jewish.
 Other Jewish entertainers, like Mel Brooks, Carl Reiner, Woody Allen, Gene Wilder, and Neil Simon all began to embrace their Jewish heritage on screen.

 Strong Jewish characters continued to be seen on-screen, like the entire community in Fiddler on the Roof, Gene Wilder's character in The Frisco Kid, Richard Dreyfuss in The Apprenticeship of Duddy Kravitz, and the cast of Hester Street.

 In his opening monologue for the 2010 Academy Awards, co-host Steve Martin turned to Christoph Waltz and joked, "'And in Inglorious Basterds, Christoph Waltz played a Nazi obsessed with finding Jews.
 Well, Christoph...'
 Martin paused, then slowly spread out his arms to embrace the audience—which exploded with laughter, followed by a second explosion when Martin added, with arms still spread wide, '...the Mother Lode!'"
 The fact that the audience readily responded to the joke bespoke of the general knowledge of the preponderance of Jews in the film industry, as compared to their percentage of the U.S. population as a whole.

 When the Academy Museum of Motion Pictures opened in 2021, there was some disappointment that there was no exhibit highlighting the efforts and effects that Jewish people had in creating and building the film industry.
 After discussions, a permanent exhibition, using the working title of "Hollywoodland", was planned for a 2023 opening.

 The academy's Representation and Inclusion Standards have been criticized for excluding Jews as a distinct underrepresented class.

+Miranda Cosgrove and Jeff Goldblum are also actors who are of Jewish background.